 As discussed above, Halp is a Slack-first product, so therefore it has a robust Slack integration.
 The part of the integration that connects to the Answers knowledge base allows for authoring and AI-powered suggestions.
 The limitation is Slack-based search for Answers, which limits access to knowledge in a highly relevant workflow for Halp users (who are already in Slack!).

-Halp answers is a great Slack-based FAQ option for those companies that either already have Halp or need a lightweight ticketing option.
+Halp answers is a good Slack-based FAQ option for those companies that either already have Halp or need a lightweight ticketing option.
+So if you don’t already use Halp for ticketing, its not an ideal choice.
 Aside from the lack of Slack-based search, it is a solid solution.

 Guru is a Slack-connected knowledge base option that transforms the traditional knowledge base into a series of “cards”, which in a lot of ways is well suited for FAQs.
 These cards are embeddable and sharable anywhere the need arises, whether that is in Slack, a webpage or elsewhere.